woocommerce/google-listings-and-ads/src/Tracking/README.md

     -   `checked`: indicate whether the checkbox is checked or unchecked.

--   `mc_account_reclaim_url_button_click` - Clicking on the button to reclaim URL for a Google Merchant Center account.

 -   `mc_account_switch_account_button_click` - Clicking on the "Switch account" button to select a different Google Merchant Center account to connect.

     -   `context`: (`switch-url`|`reclaim-url`) - indicate the button is clicked from which step.